eligma23/suss/README.md

 ![Demo](demo.gif)

-For each code change, an AI agent gathers context on how it interacts with the rest of the codebase.
-Then the agent audits the change and its downstream effects on other code.
+This works by analyzing the diff between your local and remote branch.
+For each code change, an agent explores your codebase to gather context on the change (e.g. dependencies, code paths, etc.).
+Then a reasoning model uses that context to evaluate the change and identify potential bugs.

-Think of suss as a quick and easy sanity check before pushing your code.
+You'll be surprised with how many bugs this can catch — even complex, multi-file bugs.
+Think of `suss` as a quick and dirty code review before pushing your code.

 ## Installation